 Case Studies:

-• The Smith Family’s Third-Party SNT: Mr. and Mrs. Smith establish a third-party SNT for their adult son with autism, ensuring that he receives supplemental support while preserving his eligibility for Medicaid and SSI benefits.
+The Smith Family’s Third-Party SNT with Life Insurance: Mr. and Mrs. Smith establish a third-party SNT for their adult son with autism.
+They fund the trust through a life insurance policy.
+Upon their passing, the policy proceeds provide long-term financial security while preserving their son’s eligibility for Medicaid and SSI benefits.

 Positives and Negatives of Special Needs Trusts: